sunlightlabs/the-phantom-mask/README.md

 4. `mv config/settings.py.example config/settings.py` **YOU WILL NEED TO CONFIG THIS**
 5. Set values for API keys, url for your instance of Phantom of the Capitol, etc in `config/settings.py`
 6. `python tasks/admin.py setup_test_environment` to create initial schema for database & create test data
 7. `python run.py` to run app locally for development.
 8. Check out `bin/deploy.sh` and `fabfile.py` for deploying to a production environment.

+#### Gulp
+We use Gulp to build our static assets.
+To set this up:

+1. Run `npm install` to install package dependencies.
+If npm isn't installed, follow [these instructions](https://docs.npmjs.com/getting-started/installing-node) to do so.
+2. Run `npm install -g gulp` for the gulp command line client if Gulp isn't installed.

+### Development
+1. Run `python run.py` to run app locally for development.
+2. Run `gulp watch` to watch Sass and Javascript files for changes and compile them on the fly.

+---

-You will also need to do the following to fully set up the project:
+### You will also need to do the following to fully set up the project:

 #### PHANTOM OF THE CAPITOL SERVER SETUP